JanWilczek/wolf-sound-blog/_posts/synthesis/2022-07-03-envelopes.md

 ### AD

 The Attack-Decay (AD) envelope consists of just two segments.
 It is a kind of "one shot" envelope that you cannot sustain.
-When you release a key during the attack, the envelope should transition to the decay slope with the current amplitude value.
+When you release a key during the attack, the envelope transitions to the decay slope with the current amplitude value.

 ![]({{ page.images | absolute_url | append: "AD.webp" }}){: alt="Attack-Decay (AD) envelope" }
 _Figure {% increment figureId20220703  %}.
 Attack-Decay (AD) envelope._

 ### AR

-The Attack-Release (AR) envelope has 3 segments: Attack, Sustain and Release.
-Sustain's value is fixed to the maximum (1).
+The Attack-Release (AR) envelope has 3 segments: attack, sustain and release.
+Sustain's value is fixed to the maximum.

 ![]({{ page.images | absolute_url | append: "AR.webp" }}){: alt="Attack-Release (AR) envelope" }
 _Figure {% increment figureId20220703  %}.
 Attack-Release (AR) envelope._